rgeoghan/app-password-persistence/README.md

 # app-password-persistence
-Using Microsoft 365 app passwords for persistence access to a compromised account
+Using Microsoft 365 app passwords for persistent access to a compromised account
 # Preface
 What’s an app password?